 We’ll see how real estate crowdfunding is different from traditional real estate investment but even the old-school way of investing can be a great wealth-builder.

-How is Real Estate Crowdfunding Different?
+How does Real Estate Crowdfunding Work?

 The idea of real estate crowdfunding is really nothing new.
 Investors have been pooling their money to invest in real estate investment trusts (REITs) for decades.
 Real estate crowdfunding is just a more direct way to invest in property without some of the headaches of traditional investment.